slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 >
 > _-- Phil Karlton_

-When doing frontend cache invalidation is no so huge problem.
-You always can ask a server for fresh data.
-However, it is not always good to pass data via a network, when the client already has this data.
-What you just need to check is this information relevant.
+When doing frontend cache invalidation, there is not such a huge problem.
+You can always ask a server for fresh data.
+However, it is not always good to pass data via a network, when a client already has this data.
+The only thing you need to check is this information relevant.

-Besides some cases requires knowledge about data status and depends on context.
+Besides some cases require knowledge about data status and depend on context.
-Example: list of popular blog posts can contain elements which already in a cache for few hours.
-However, when you visit post page, you need fresh data.
+Example: a list of popular blog posts can contain the elements which have already been in a cache for few hours.
+However, when you visit post page, you need to fresh the data.

 ## Application

-Let's take a look at two pages: list of articles page and article page.
+Let's take a look at two pages: the list of articles page and the article page.

 ### Data structure